Description for the Beautiful Woman [video]

-The allurement of a woman, at first glance, convinces you of her beauty.
-But outward appearance distracts from an authentic assessment of her heart.
+The attractiveness of a woman, at first glance, convinces you, she is beautiful.
+But outward-appearance distracts from an authentic assessment of true beauty.

-Is the first impression an accurate picture or are looks a facade?
-Could it be that genuine beauty abides in a place deeper than what the eye perceives?
+Is the first impression accurate or are looks a facade?
+Could it be that genuine beauty abides in a place deeper than the eye perceives?

-I am a woman who delights in beauty in everything.
-I revel in the presence of beauty, so I guess it simply makes sense that beauty developed into a priority as I got older.
+I am a woman who delights in beauty.
+I revel in the presence of beauty, so I guess it makes sense that, as I got older, beauty became a priority.

 Most women work hard to enhance their natural beauty.
-A woman strives to accentuate and highlight her strong and unique features, while minimizing her weaker features.
+A woman labors to accentuate and highlight her strong and unique features, while minimizing her weaker ones.

-Beauty is glorified by publications that promote the elegant women of the world.
-These elite women promote name brand clothing, ‘come hither’ perfumes, wrinkle removers (for perpetual youth) glittery jewelry and diet programs which promise her a grandiose life.
+Beauty is glorified by publications that promote the high societal women of the world.
+These elite women promote name brand clothing, ‘come hither’ perfumes, wrinkle removers (for perpetual youth) glittery jewelry and diet programs which promise an extraordinary life.
 Hollywood purposefully casts beautiful characters in star roles to attract more viewers.

-As I entered high-school, my body shape began to evolve.
+As I entered high school, my body shape began to evolve.
 I learned how to manage my hair and apply makeup over those big freckles.
-My teeth now fit perfectly in my mouth, and my booty was now lining up proportionately with my frame.
+My teeth fit perfectly in my mouth, and my booty was now lining up proportionately with my frame.
 I felt satisfied with the transitions.

-I remember how essential it felt to tease my hair making it full and perfect.
-Makeup must be flawlessly applied to create an impeccable, blemish-free face.
+I teased my hair, making it full.
+Make-up must be flawlessly applied to create an impeccable, blemish-free face.
 I swept the mascara over my lashes working with the wand until rich and full.
 The outfits I chose had to be name brands that highlighted my curves.
-Yes, I felt pleased with my image and diligently worked at ways to complement my best features.
+Yes, I felt pleased with my image and diligently worked to to complement my best features.

 I recognized the advantages of being considered beautiful.
 To give you an example of those benefits, A beautiful woman finds it easy to get what she wants.
 People are naturally drawn to her.
 She is looked upon favorably, even before she’s had a chance to prove anything about who she is inside.

-A beautiful teenager is pursued by the popular kids at school, and she is asked out by the most handsome guys.
+A beautiful teenager is pursued by the popular kids and asked out by the most handsome guys.
 When she goes to an interview for a position, there is no doubt she holds an unfair advantage.
-Her looks and personality, many times win over someone else who's skills and competence far surpass her.
+Her looks and personality, many times win over someone else whose skills and competence far surpass her.